It’s nearly time to start the very exciting process of puppy choosing!

 Our adult dogs are low moulting, no dog is 100% non-moulting!

 This means that our dogs don’t shed / moult, but their hair will come away and sit in their coat.
 Luckily you won’t be forever hoovering the hair off the furniture and your floor, but without regular brushing this will cause your dog to have a matted coat.
-As the ’puppy coat’ changes into an adult coat, you may find that your pups coat will shed a little, but their coat will thicken as they get older.
+As the ’puppy coat’ changes into an adult coat, you may find that your pups coat will become a little thin, course / dry, but their adult coat will be softer and continue to thicken as they get older.

 We will be able to give you an idea of what their coat may end up like as an adult, but we cannot guarantee coat type.

 Wavy or curly: Generally if you’re looking for a Doodle puppy and want to reduce the risk of bringing home a dog that may potentially moult, you are advised to choose a very curly looking puppy.
-This litter of puppies are multi-generational Labradoodle X F1b Goldendoodle, which means that other than the improper coat puppies (Yellow and Purple Collar), the wavy coats will be just as low moulting as the ringlet or curly coats.
+This litter of puppies are multi-generational Labradoodle X F1 Sheepadoodle, which means that the wavy coats will be just as low moulting as the ringlet or curly coats.
 So it will mainly come down to your preference!

 Personality: All of the puppies are gorgeous, playful, affectionate and will be amazing family dogs!
 This is a lovely litter of pups and they are all individually wonderful, but the puppies are still so young and their personalities are still developing.
 The information we provide will be just small things that we have noticed about them, it does not mean that the puppy will be like this forever more.
 A huge amount of their personality will come down to the training you put in place once they are in their new home and for the rest of their life.